-3. EXEMPTION FROM ADR.
+Rule 4.
+EXEMPTION FROM ADR

-3.1.
-Any party to a dispute may petition the court to have the case removed from mediation, non-binding arbitration, or case evaluation or early neutral evaluation.

-3.2.
-Any party to a dispute may petition the court to refer the case to an ADR process other than the process to which it has been referred.
+- A. Any party to a dispute may petition the court to have the party's case removed from an ADR process. - B. Any party to a dispute may petition the court to refer the case to an ADR process other than the process to which it has been referred.